Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Summary

-\subsection{Summary}
+\section{Summary}

-Based on the first principle, we take free energy as the action, derive the RDE which used to describe SLS.
-In this work, we proposed the general neural PDEs to describe an AI systems.
-By utilizing FEM and FDM, we generate three most popular DNN building blocks by discretizing PDEs.
+Based on the first principle, we take the free energy as the action, and derive the RDE to describe SLS.
+In this work, we propose the general NPDEs to describe PAI systems.
+By utilizing FDM along with FEM, we also generate three most popular DNN building blocks by discretizing PDEs.

-In addition to discuss generating neural architecture with NPDEs, we also involve the AI system optimization algorithm.
-The learning strategies, such as ADAM, L-BFGS, pseudoinverse learning algorithms and PDE - constrained optimization methods, are also presented.
-Based on physics law, we proposed quasi-linear approximation to solve nonlinear PDEs.
+In addition to the discussion of generating neural architectures with NPDEs, we study the AI system optimization algorithm.
+The learning strategies, such as ADAM, L-BFGS, pseudoinverse learning algorithms, and PDE- constrained optimization methods, are presented in Appendices.
+Based on the physics law, we also propose the quasi-linear approximation to solve nonlinear PDEs.

-Most significant thing is that we present the clear physical image of interpretable deep neural networks, that is, an AI system is explained as information diffusion and reaction processing.
-When information is considered as wave propagation in an AI systems, analog optical computing device is suitable to construct a PAI system.
+Most significantly, we present a clear physical view of interpretable DNNs.
+Namely, an AI system is interpreted as information diffusion and reaction processing.
+When information is considered as wave propagation in an AI system, analog optical computing device is suitable to construct a PAI system.

-Classical PDEs describe the physics systems, while NPDEs describe the PAI system.
-By utilizing FEM and FDM, we built the bridge between mathematical physics PDEs and modern DNN architecture.
-In other words, DNNs is obtained by properly applying discretization to NPDEs with FEM and FDM.
-In this viewpoint, we can say that we developed a theory for PAI systems, currently deep neural networks are special case of NPDEs.
-Therefore, we intrinsically believe in that NPDEs would be the fundamental equations for a PAI systems, it provides the theoretical basis which makes it be possible for analog computing device design, and it paves the road to PAL also.
+While classical PDEs describe the physics systems, NPDEs can be used to describe the PAI systems.
+By utilizing FDM along with FEM, we bridge the gap between mathematical physics PDEs and modern DNN architectures.
+In other words, DNNs can be obtained by properly applying discretization to NPDEs.
+In this viewpoint, we believe that current DNNs are special cases of NPDEs.
+Furthermore, we conjecture that NPDEs could be the fundamental equations for PAI systems, which may offer a theoretical basis for analog computing device design.